hussaino03/SmartList/README.md

 # SmartList

-SmartList is a gamified productivity web application built with React.
-It helps users manage their tasks while providing a rewarding experience through a level-up system.
+SmartList is a gamified productivity web application built with React and backed by a MongoDB database.
+It helps users manage their tasks while providing a rewarding experience through a level-up system and leaderboard competition.

 ## Features